-Karla is the first openly LGBTQ member of the Georgia State House and Deep South
+Karla was the first out LGBTQ member of the Georgia State House!